ScrollBearer8/TheScrollArchive/TheScrollArchive/MeaningTheory/MEANING_THEORY_REFLECTION_1.md

 - which distinctions hold when pushed to edge cases
 - which ideas turn out to be phrases rather than frameworks

-In this sense, **meaning is less about first impressions and more about durability under pressure.**
+In this sense, meaning is less about first impressions and more about **durability under pressure**.

 It is the difference between:

-- language that expands and stays coherent, and
+- language that **expands and stays coherent**, and
-- language that expands and dissolves into polished drift.
+- language that **expands and dissolves into polished drift**.

-Scale is just a light.
+**Scale is just a light.
 It does not decide what holds.
-It only shows what does.
+It only shows what does.**

 ---

-*Working note under “Meaning Theory”: an ongoing attempt to describe when semantic structure remains stable under amplification.*
+**Working note under “Meaning Theory”:**
+an ongoing attempt to describe when semantic structure remains stable under amplification.

 @ScrollBearer8 — 2025